cashubtc/nuts/XX.md

  - `unit`: typically `sat` or `msat`
  - `capacity`: the number of sats in the _funding token_ that Alice will create while funding the channel. _**If the fees are non-zero, Charlie's maximum possible balance will be less than the `capacity`**_
  - `active_keyset_id`: An _active_ keyset for that unit at that mint
+ - `input_fee_ppk`: As all the proofs in the funding token, and in the deterministic outputs, are in the same keyset, the `input_fee_ppk` is fixed.
  - `expiry`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
  - `setup_timestamp`: unix timestamp: the time when Alice is setting up this channel
  - `sender_nonce`: Random data selected by Alice to add more randomness.
 May be useful if Alice and Charlie have multiple concurrent channels.